Canadian National Railroad, Chicago, IL

 Forged by the Adams & Westlake Co.

-Very nice stamp marks; superb copper patina!
+Very nice stamp marks and superb gold patina!

 Unique style key has a smaller barrel opening